greg-raven/grus/_posts/2009-04-30-lewis-et-al-is-obama-a-citizen.md

 ---
-title: 'Is Obama a citizen?'
+title: "Is Obama a citizen?"
 layout: post
 categories:
 - Letters